 As a regulated utility, KCP&L is subject to the provisions of SFAS No. 71, "Accounting for the Effects of Certain Types of Regulation."
 Accordingly, KCP&L has recorded assets and liabilities on its balance sheet resulting from the effects of the ratemaking process, which would not be recorded under GAAP if KCP&L were not regulated.
 Regulatory assets represent costs incurred that have been deferred because future recovery in customer rates is probable.
 Regulatory liabilities generally represent probable future reductions in revenue or refunds to customers.
 Future recovery of regulatory assets is not assured, but is generally subject to review by regulators in rate proceedings for matters such as prudence and reasonableness.
 Future reductions in revenue or refunds for regulatory liabilities generally are not mandated, pending future rate proceedings or actions by the regulators.
 Management regularly assesses whether regulatory assets and liabilities are probable of future recovery or refund by considering factors such as decisions by the MPSC, KCC or FERC on KCP&L's rate case filings; decisions in other regulatory proceedings, including decisions related to other companies that establish precedence on matters applicable to KCP&L; and changes in laws and regulations.
-If recovery or refund of regulatory assets or liabilities are recognized in the current period results of operations.
+If recovery or refund of regulatory assets or liabilities is not approved by regulators or is no longer deemed probable, these regulatory assets or liabilities are recognized in the current period results of operations.
 KCP&L's continued ability to meet the criteria for application of SFAS No. 71 may be affected in the future by restructuring and deregulation in the electric industry.
 In the event that SFAS No. 71 no longer applied to a deregulated portion of KCP&L's operations, the related regulatory assets and liabilities would be written off unless an appropriate regulatory recovery mechanism is provided.
-Additionally, these factors could result in an impairment on utility plant assets as determined pursuant to SFAS No. 144, "Accounting for the Impairment or Disposal of Long-lived Assets."
-See Note 5 to the consolidated financial statements for mor
+Additionally, these factors could result in an impairment on utility plant assets as determined pursuant to SFAS No. 144, "Accounting for the Imp